bell-kevin/olympics/README.md

 Note the following rubric for submissions of this project, which will be included in the final grade.

-Submissions	Minimal input
-from instructor	Lots of input
-from instructor
-First try	50	40
-Second try	45	30
-Third try	40	20
-More tries	35	10
 The maximum score for a perfect project submitted on the first try is 200 points.
 Remember that you need 80% or 160 points to pass.
 Anything between those values of 160 and 200 is still passing.
 Be aware of the time you have left to work on this project -- don't work on perfection to the point that you run out of time.

 == We're Using GitHub Under Protest ==